valohai/docs/source/howto/setup/aws_private_worker.rst

 * Name of the Key Pair in AWS
 * Name of the Key Pair used for the EC2 instance

+Share this information with your Valohai contact using the Vault credentials provided to you.

 .. seealso::